What is a sitemap for a website?

 Chapter 7

-From content creation to design to SEO, the sitemap plays a massive role in the entire evolution of your site.
+From content creation to SEO to ensuring pages are properly linked, the site map plays a massive role in the evolution of your website.
 It's something you'll constantly refer to in the development stages to stay on track, and once you're up and running, you'll update and submit your XML sitemaps to stay relevant in search.

 Whether you use our free sitemap generator or go for a 14-day trial of the whole Slickplan suite, a sitemap truly allows you to get the most out of your design and development team en route to crafting a site that's a joy to visit and ranks well; saving time and money in the process.